 Most of us can agree: We see more and more ‘drama’ from our children.
 It’s not true of all kids, by any means.
 But overall, we see more exaggerated emotions over relatively small events.
 This is the very definition of drama.
-Little disappointments create reactions that are extreme.
+Little disappointments create extreme reactions.

-What the big deal with a bit of drama?
+What is the big deal with a bit of drama?

 Big drama multiplies pain.
 When kids experience small issues as if they are major problems, minor upsets become major events.
 The amount of anguish and emotion is inflated, and life is filled with more pain than necessary.
 Thus, life is lived with a distorted sense of exaggerated pain and unhappiness.

 Big drama promotes a sad and negative orientation toward life.
 Because drama tends to magnify small upsets into major moments, life is pessimistic than necessary.
 It’s as if children are looking through a selective filter that constantly finds reason to seek what’s wrong with the world, ignoring all that is right.

 Kids with drama tend to attract kids with drama.
 Over time, the drama becomes unattractive to well-adjusted kids.
 Therefore, children prone to drama end up making friends with others prone to drama furthering a life filled with emotionality and upset.
 There is little room for noticing and appreciating positive aspects of life.